hbctraining/Intro-to-R/lessons/08_intro_tidyverse.md

 ## Stringr

 Stringr is a powerful tool for working with sequences of characters, or **strings**.
-While there are a plethora of functions in stringr that are useful for working with strings, we will only cover a those we find to be the most useful:
+While there are a plethora of functions in stringr that are useful for working with strings, we will only cover those we find to be the most useful:

 -   `str_c()` concatenates strings together
 -   `str_split()` splits string by specifying a separator